 There are other lead qualification methods such as, FAINT, ANUM and CHAMP, but it’s most important to find out which framework best fits your business model.
 Take a look at all of your options here, or if you’re interested in learning how to develop a lead qualification framework that’s customized to your business – check out this free lesson from HubSpot.

-So, You’ve Decided on a Framework, Now What?
+So, You’ve Decided on a Framework for Qualifying B2B Leads, Now What?

 Now that you’ve decided on a framework that works best for your business, it’s time to talk about lead scoring.